Skip to main content

 • Makeup and makeup wipes

-Top Tip: have a grab and go back in your tent (with toilet roll, soap etc) for trips to the toilet and shower so you don’t forget anything!
+Top Tip: Have a grab-and-go bag in your tent (with toilet roll, soap, etc.) for trips to the toilet and shower so you don't forget anything!

 Medical

-We have 24hr medical cover available whilst at camp, including first aiders, paramedics and ambulances.
-It can be useful to keep a small first aid kit of your own for simple fixes though!
+Camp Kindling has 24-hour medical cover available, including first aiders, paramedics, and ambulances.
+It's still handy to keep a small first aid kit of your own for simple fixes though!

 • Bug repellent